Principles of Inclusive Design: How to Apply Them to Your Digital Spaces

 No two users will interact with digital content in the exact same way, so digital products, services, and content must be flexible.

-For example, videos should include closed captions so people can choose to listen or to read content.
-Not only does this accommodate people with hearing impairments (e.g. deafness or hearing loss), but also allows those who want to watch a video in a public space without disrupting others.
-This also allows those who prefer to read content to do so.
+For example, videos should include closed captions so people can choose to listen or read content.
+This accommodates people with hearing impairments (e.g., deafness, hard of hearing, or hearing loss) and situational disabilities, like being in a crowded space.
+It also allows those who prefer to read content to do so.

 You may also want to consider additional customization options, including the ability to adjust text size, pause or stop animations, or change color combinations.